mirochaj/ares/doc/example_popIII.rst

 Including Population III Stars
 ==============================
-One of the generic results of using :doc:`example_galaxypop` is that they tend to produce strong late-time absorption troughs in the global 21-cm signal (this was the point of `Mirocha, Furlanetto, & Sun (2017) <http://adsabs.harvard.edu/abs/2017MNRAS.464.1365M>`_).
+One of the generic results of using :doc:`example_pop_galaxy` is that they tend to produce strong late-time absorption troughs in the global 21-cm signal (this was the point of `Mirocha, Furlanetto, & Sun (2017) <http://adsabs.harvard.edu/abs/2017MNRAS.464.1365M>`_).
 Our interpretation was that deviations from these predictions could indicate "new" source populations, like Population III stars and their remnants.
 Indeed, we found some evidence that such objects introduce asymmetries in the global 21-cm signal (see `Mirocha et al., in review, <https://arxiv.org/abs/1710.02530>`_ for details).

 The PopIII stars in this paper are simple, and were designed to seamlessly integrate with *ares* while capturing the general behavior of more detailed models (e.g., `Mebane, Mirocha, \& Furlanetto, submitted <https://arxiv.org/abs/1710.02528>`_).
 This section will describe how to make use of these models yourself.